 SWIFT payments are a type of international transfer sent via the SWIFT international payment network.
 The SWIFT international payment network is one of the largest financial messaging systems in the world.
 You can send and receive SWIFT payments using your Revolut Business account.

-Unlike many banks, we don't automatically charge SWIFT payments as international payments because sometimes we make a transfer between parties within the same country using SWIFT in order to allow for things like higher transfer limits.
+Unlike many banks, we don't automatically charge SWIFT payments as international payments because sometimes we make a transfer between parties within the same country in order to allow for things like higher transfer limits.
 This is because we understand that for businesses sometimes the ability to send large amounts in a single payment is more important than a fee for the payment, for example.
-Furthermore, we often treat such payments as local payments to save our customers on fees.
-For more information on how we classify local vs international payments please see here.
+We often treat such payments as local payments in order to save our customers paying any fees.
+For more information on how we classify local and international payments, please see here.

 To make a SWIFT transfer:

 - Simply click 'Send' on your Business account Home page

 - Click the plus sign (+) to add a new counterparty OR select one from the list

 - Choose between Guaranteed SWIFT (OUR) or SWIFT (SHA) for applicable payment routes